 Args:

-• per_capita (bool, optional): Whether to return the per capita data or the total data.
+• growth (bool, optional): Whether to return the growth data or the actual data.
+Defaults to False.

 • rounding (int | None, optional): The number of decimals to round the results to.
 Defaults to None.